dddb05593592ceb451ef25c77a4f3a20.jpg

 Malcolm X speaking at a Harlem rally in New York City, 1963

-Cesar Chavez & La Causa: The 1960s Movement for Farmworker Dignity
+Cesar Chavez, Dolores Huerta & La Causa: The 1960s Movement for Farmworker Dignity

 • Students analyze primary sources that document farm worker conditions in the 1960s and the La Causa ("The Cause") movement led by Cesar Chavez and Dolores Huerta.